Written by Munis Topcuoglu, Editor at EHN Canada.

 Choose a safe and private location

-Decide how to get the subject to the intervention
+Decide how to get the person to the intervention

-Decide who will bring the intervention subject to the intervention location.
-This should be a member of your intervention team with whom the subject has a very close and trusting relationship, and with whom the subject feels very comfortable and at ease.
-Also decide on a compelling pretense under which the team member will persuade the subject to accompany them to the location.
-Typically, at this point we don’t advise full transparency—telling the intervention subject that you’re going to take them an intervention is unlikely to gain their cooperation.
+Decide who will bring the person to the intervention location.
+This should be a member of your intervention team with whom the person has a very close and trusting relationship, and with whom the person feels very comfortable and at ease.
+Also decide on a compelling pretense under which the team member will persuade the person to accompany them to the location.
+Typically, at this point we don’t advise full transparency—telling a person who has an addiction that you’re going to take them an intervention is unlikely to gain their cooperation.

-Start by doing some research to learn about the intervention subject’s type of addiction and about addiction in general.
+Start by doing some research to learn about the person’s type of addiction and about addiction in general.
 A professional interventionist will be a great source of information who can both answer your questions and direct you to learning resources.
-Improving your knowledge of addiction will help you choose the best drug or alcohol rehab program for the subject.
-It will also help you communicate more effectively with the subject about their addiction during the intervention and will help you avoid blaming them or making moral judgments.
+Improving your knowledge of addiction will help you choose the best drug or alcohol rehab program for the person.
+It will also help you communicate more effectively with the person about their addiction during the intervention and will help you avoid blaming them or making moral judgments.
 Ideally, all members of your intervention team should participate in doing research and should share the information they find with each other.

-Choose the best inpatient rehab center for the subject
+Choose the best inpatient rehab center for the person

-Your next step should be to talk to an addiction treatment professional about what kind of treatment program would be best for the subject’s type and severity of addiction, and also for their personality.
-If the subject’s addiction is severe enough that you need to stage an intervention, then you’ll probably be looking at residential treatment options.
-Do your research and find a program at an inpatient drug and alcohol rehab center that best fits the subject’s needs—and again, the whole intervention team should be involved in this process.
+Your next step should be to talk to an addiction treatment professional about what kind of treatment program would be best for the person’s type and severity of addiction, and also for their personality.
+If the person’s addiction is severe enough that you need to stage an intervention, then you’ll probably be looking at residential treatment options.
+Do your research and find a program at an inpatient drug and alcohol rehab center that best fits the person’s needs—and again, the whole intervention team should be involved in this process.
 A professional interventionist will be knowledgeable regarding treatment options and can save you a lot of time and effort by providing you reliable and high quality information and guiding you to make the best choice.
-A professional interventionist can also help you create a more comprehensive and long-term treatment plan for the subject, including an aftercare or continuing care plan for when the subject completes residential treatment.
+A professional interventionist can also help you create a more comprehensive and long-term treatment plan for the person, including an aftercare or continuing care plan for when the person completes residential treatment.

 Make tentative arrangements for admission to the rehab center

-If the intervention is successful, you’re going to want to get the subject into treatment as quickly as possible.
-Take practical measures to facilitate this: start by calling the chosen rehab center and find out if they can admit the subject immediately after the intervention date.
-If they can, find out what steps are required to get the subject admitted and do whatever is required.
-If you chose an inpatient program at a drug and alcohol rehab center that is not local, make tentative travel arrangements beforehand, and consider packing a suitcase for the subject before the intervention, if practical.
+If the intervention is successful, you’re going to want to get the person into treatment as quickly as possible.
+Take practical measures to facilitate this: start by calling the chosen rehab center and find out if they can admit the person immediately after the intervention date.
+If they can, find out what steps are required to get the person admitted and do whatever is required.
+If you chose an inpatient program at a drug and alcohol rehab center that is not local, make tentative travel arrangements beforehand, and consider packing a suitcase for the person before the intervention, if practical.

-To ensure that the conversation stays focused and on topic, every member of your intervention team should write a script of everything that they’ll say to the intervention subject.
-The scripts should clearly describe the harm that the subject has caused to those around them, But, they should also emphasize that the subject has the love and support of their family and friends, who will be there for the subject throughout their recovery process.
-Scripts should also clearly describe the consequences that each team member will enforce if the subject refuses to get treatment for their drug or alcohol addiction.
-Finally, there should be one script describing the details of the proposed treatment plan for the subject, which one team member will read after all the team members have read their personal scripts.
+To ensure that the conversation stays focused and on topic, every member of your intervention team should write a script of everything that they’ll say to the person with addiction.
+The scripts should clearly describe the harm that the person has caused to those around them, But, they should also emphasize that the person has the love and support of their family and friends, who will be there for the person throughout their recovery process.
+Scripts should also clearly describe the consequences that each team member will enforce if the person refuses to get treatment for their drug or alcohol addiction.
+Finally, there should be one script describing the details of the proposed treatment plan for the person, which one team member will read after all the team members have read their personal scripts.

-Vivid, high-impact descriptions of harm caused by the subject’s behaviour
+Vivid, high-impact descriptions of harm caused by the person’s behaviour

-Each script should describe how the intervention subject’s drug or alcohol addiction has harmed their family member or friend.
-The objective of this part is to help the subject realize that their addiction affects not only themselves, but also those around them.
+Each script should describe how the person’s drug or alcohol addiction has harmed their family member or friend.
+The objective of this part is to help the person realize that their addiction affects not only themselves, but also those around them.
 Keep in mind that people with a drug or alcohol addiction are often so wrapped up in their own worlds that they have no idea about the harm that they’re causing others.

-Conveying your sincere concern and desire to see the subject get better is the key to success.
-Hence, avoid using words and talking about non-essential topics that you know the intervention subject will find especially triggering.
+Conveying your sincere concern and desire to see the person get better is the key to success.
+Hence, avoid using words and talking about non-essential topics that you know the person will find especially triggering.
 Simple and direct communication will be most effective—don’t sugar coat or beat around the bush—but at the same time do your best not to unnecessarily aggravate, enrage, or cause defensive reactions.

 Assurance that you’ll be there for them

-Each script should describe the ways in which the family member or friend will support the subject through their recovery process.
+Each script should describe the ways in which the family member or friend will support the person through their recovery process.
 Some examples of helpful support include the following:

 - Helping them pack and get their affairs in order before residential treatment (ideally this should mostly be done before the intervention takes place)